Your job as a writer is to make your subjects clear and interesting.

 - Probably you and I should both pare down our attachment to emojis

-If your content is an endless stream of ALL CAPS, exclamation points, bossy but earnest pronouncements, and addressing your audience as My Friends, please remember that there is one Gary Vee.
+If your content is an endless stream of ALL CAPS, exclamation points, bossy but earnest pronouncements, and you address your audience as My Friends, please remember that there is one Gary Vee.
 And it is not you.

 We’re all citizens of this world wide web.
 It’s part of our identity, particularly for content creators.
 And our tribe has a distinct language.
 A language made up by people too lazy to spell things.